EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Java_tutorial/invoking_api_java.md

    }
    ```

-3. Open the `DataService` class and add the following code for getting the active alert data of an asset tree for the smart battery model.
+3. Open the `DataService` class and add the following codes for getting the active alert data of an asset tree for the smart battery model:

    ```
    public GetAlertResponse getAlerts() {